StefanSokic/KanyeQuotes/README.md

-# KanyeQuotes
+#&yen KanyeQuotes &yen
-This website uses the JSON and the Wikimedia API to pull quotes from Lord Yeezus himself.
-Check out the website and stay blessed. 🚧(work in progress)🚧
+This website displays quotes of Lord Yeezus himself.
+It stores all quotes in a javascript array and inputs them randomly into the index.
+Each time you refresh the page different quotes will appear.
+Check out the website and stay blessed.